redhat-developer/devconsole-operator/openshift-ci/README.md

 The e2e-ci runs the end-to-end test against operator running inside the freshly created OpenShift 4 cluster.
-All the resources are created through operator lifecycle manager (OLM).
+All the resources are created through Operator Lifecycle Manager (OLM).
 This Makefile target is designed to run exclusively on CI environment.

 [openshift-ci]: https://github.com/openshift/release